AndersonGimenez86/InitialProjectArchitecture/README.md

 # InitialProjectArchitecture
-Base project for new entreprise sofwares.
-Project is using most part of best practices and implementations
+Base project for new entreprise softwares \ applications.
+Project is using most part of best practices, patterns, concepts, etc.